Earn a Computer Programming Certificate Online

 A computer programming certificate program can help position you for success in an entry-level role.

-"A major advantage of the Introduction to Computer Programming Certificate is that you'll learn multiple programming languages with hands-on experience," said Curtis George, a faculty lead at SNHU.
+"A major advantage of the Introduction to Computer Programming Certificate is that you'll learn multiple programming languages with hands-on experience," said Curtis George, Technical Program Facilitator at SNHU.
 "This provides a tangible experience that you can use to land your first job in computer programming."

 In addition to growing job prospects and competitive pay, computer programming offers opportunities to make an impact in any number of industries.